collage of photos of restaurants in Badlands National Park

 Indian Tacos

-The Badlands NP’s one and only restaurant offers a good selection of menu items.
-But there is one meal that they’ve become particularly known for.
+The Badlands NP’s only restaurant offers a good selection of menu items.
+But there’s one meal that they’ve become particularly known for.

 One of the restaurants in Badlands National Park is famous for Indian Tacos (Cedar Pass Restaurant).
 Image from Char.